jphmrst/cl-org-sampler/README.md

 -   The `index-acc` is a hash-table used to accumulate symbol references for an index page, or `nil` if no index data should be saved.
 -   This function will write a separate file for each *use* of the symbol, disambiguating the file name where necessary with `__fn`, `__var` and so forth.
 If `always-disambiguate` is non-nil, then these suffixes will *always* be added to the names of the generated files, even when a symbol has only one usage.

+## Nonstandard documentation targets

+### Function `documentation*`

+Sometimes you may want to maintain documentation attached to non-standard targets in the source code, and pull those strings into the manual (for example, command options or available quoted forms).
+Some Lisp implementations make it easy to use non-standard targets to `documentation`; others essentially forbid it.
+The `documentation*` and `(setf documentation*)` functions manage the nonstandard documentation types on platforms which do not allow it.

+    (documentation* X DOC-TYPE)
+    (setf (documentation* X DOC-TYPE) DOC-STRING)

+At this time, on Allegro Lisp these functions are inlined wrappers for the standard `documentation` functions, and on other platforms it filters out the non-standard types and stores them in the `+nonstandard-doc-type+` hash.

 ## Global switches